dcrouch79/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 The three Cs of good writing are writing clearly, concisely, and consistently.

 - **Clear**: Ensure that your writing is clear and simple.
 In general, use active voice and unambiguous pronouns.
 Write short sentences, sticking to one idea per sentence.
-Define new terms, keeping the target audience in, before using them.
+Define new terms for your audience before using them.
 - **Concise**: When writing any document, it's important to know how much to say.
 If you provide excessive detail, the page becomes tedious to read and it will rarely be used.
 - **Consistent**: Ensure you use the same verbiage consistently throughout the page and across multiple pages.